All Episodes

 Talk about being offended.

-They had to change the name and the team mascot.
+Some AAA baseball team, I think Lehigh or somewhere in Pennsylvania, they had to change the name and the team mascot.

-They changed the name to Pork Chop, and they had to change that because some members of the community were offended by the term pork chop.
+They changed the name to pork chop, and they had to change that because some members of the community were offended by the term pork chop.